memgraph/docs/cypher-manual/clauses/call.md

 ## 1.5.
 Unit subqueries

-Unit subqueries are used when we want to perform a single action for every node from the input branch.
+Unit subqueries are used to perform a single action for every node from the input branch.
-Consider the following query, if there was only one `:Person` in the graph.
-The query allows us to clone the person with desired preferences in the `FOREACH` clause.
+If the starting state of the database is that there is only one `:Person` node in the graph, the following query will clone the node with desired preferences defined in the `FOREACH` clause.

 ```cypher
 MATCH (p:Person)